zyyucla/stat159-fall2016-project2/README.md

 _Images_: This directory contains all data visualization files
 _Report_: This directory contains various file version of the reports and sections

+The Makefile in this directory contains a number of phony macros which run different pieces of the data acquisition, cleaning, model fitting, analysis, and report.
+To run certain macros, simply type "make macrotitle" into the terminal.
+Here is a list of the phony macro titles:

+• all: runs the three main aspects of our project: Exploratory data analysis, Model creation, and Report compiling/rendering
+• data: downloads the file Credit.csv to the folder data/
+• eda: performs the exploratory data analysis
+• ols: OLS regression
+• ridge: Rdige Regression
+• lasso: Lasso Regression
+• pcr: Principal Components Regression
+• plsr: Partial Least Squares Regression
+• regressions: all five regressions
+• report: concatenates the .Rmd report from the individual sections, and then render the report.pdf
+• slides: generates the actual slides.html from our slides.Rmd
+• session: generates session-info.txt
+• clean: deletes the generated report files, both .Rmd and .pdf

 ![Creative Common License](https://i.creativecommons.org/l/by/4.0/88x31.png)